mliebelt/pgn-viewer/plan.md

 #### Provide web site for distribution (working)

 * Design a web site for this project that helps to make marketing. (/)
-* Provide the examples / documentation / ... separated from the development.
+* Provide the examples / documentation / ... separated from the development. (/)
 * Ensure that building the distribution also builds the sources of the web site. (/)
 * Use Skeleton for the Look of that web site, but ensure that the files needed for that are separated from the files needed for PgnViewerJS. (/)
-* Start building the documentation as a web site, so it is easier to use it locally and distribute it.
+* Start building the documentation as a web site, so it is easier to use it locally and distribute it. (/)
-* Web site is currently: http://mliebelt.bplaced.net/pgnvjs
 * Decide on the right UI for the examples.
-With minimal Javascript, and if possible only one file.
-  The example from chessboardjs seems appropriate, perhaps it is easy to create something similar (or just copy it) with my own examples.
+With minimal Javascript, and if possible only one file. (/) The example from chessboardjs seems appropriate, perhaps it is easy to create something similar (or just copy it) with my own examples.
+* Use gh-pages branch for the distribution, and link it from the home page. (/)

 ##### Collect nice games (working)